timjaya/nbadash/part2.md

 1. Connect to your database (only one team member needs to do this database part)
   * `ssh` into your Google Cloud virtual machine from the console by clicking ssh under the connect column
-  * We are working on setting up the databases, will update soon
+  * connect using `psql`, we are working on setting up the databases, will update soon
   * it will ask for your password.
 Your password should have come back with your graded project 1 part 1.
 If not, send us a private piazza message.
   * if the database cannot handle the number of connections, we may create a second database server (we will let you know!)